-For the past two and a half years on our homestead, our family has been living without running water.
+For the past 5 years, our family has been living without running water.
 Instead, we live with what I have heard referred to as “walking water.”
 In our case, the walking part has been quite literal – walking hundreds of gallons of water in buckets from one place to another.

 I admit, living without running water has been one of the bigger challenges of developing a homestead from scratch, particularly when our dreams, plans, and actions include planting hundreds of fruit trees and two large gardens, raising chickens, ducks, lambs, bees, dairy cows, and keeping a family of four clean, fed, and hydrated.

 Why Live Without Running Water?

 Honestly, when we moved to NE Missouri, we didn’t set out to live without running water, but we were very excited to try water catchment.

 We had a well at our Oregon homestead, and several of our friends and neighbors here in Missouri have city water.
 But we chose to build a home at the end of a 1/4 mile gravel dead end road, atop a hill.

 The logistics and expense of piping in water or digging a well were overwhelming to our budget.
 We decided to start with water catchment and see how it went.

 We learned that it is a viable option for us if we continue to add to our water storage capacity, preferably with an underground cistern.